Lanre-gabriel/Marketing-Analytics/README.md

 | Paid Search | 4,440 |
 | Email | 3,900 |

-**Why horizontal bars:** Channel name labels are long text.
-A horizontal bar chart gives them clean space on the Y axis without overlapping or angling.

 **Insight:** Referral drives the most leads but generates the least revenue.
 Lead volume and lead quality are entirely different metrics.
 Q1 must always be read alongside Q2.